|

 New Post

 Clear all Cache for the whole site is the default setting when you publish a new post.
-You’ll likely want to leave it set this way due to how many places your new post may display on your site, such as any type of recent post listing.
+You’ll likely want to leave it set this way due to how many places your new post may display on your site, such as any type of recent post listing on home page, category pages, and blog archive page.

 Update Post